 Best Interactive Toy For Aggressive Chewers – Funow Dog Chew

-Chewing is a major issue that some people strive to get their dogs out of through interactive toys.
+Some dogs just love to chew and will happily knaw away for hours.
 This brilliant bone is amazingly priced and is deceptively simple.
-It’s really hard wearing, and makes a funny noise when rattling around.
+It’s really hard-wearing, and like the Wobble wag giggle ball makes a noise when rattling around.

 - No treats inside – it’s just a bone